teambit/docs/docs/workspace/02-configurations.md

 ### [teambit.dependencies/dependency-resolver](/docs/dependencies/overview)

 `teambit.dependencies/dependency-resolver` receives rules and settings for component dependencies and package management.
-Dependency configurations alter and augment the existing dependency graph auto-generated for each component (by this extension).
+Dependency policies alter and augment the existing dependency graph that was auto-generated.

 `teambit.dependencies/dependency-resolver` can be used at the JSON root-level, to set configurations fot the workspace itself and default policies to all components managed by the workspace.
 It can also be used under `teambit.workspace/variants` to set rules and policies to specific sets of components, and even "forcibly" add new dependencies to their dependency graph.